Nonlinear stability and asymptotic behavior of periodic wave trains in reaction-diffusion systems against $C_{\mathrm{ub}}$-perturbations: Discussion and open problems

 \subsection{Higher spatial dimensions}

 We conjecture that the analysis in this paper generalizes effortlessly to wave trains $u_0(x,t) = \phi_0(k_0x_1-\omega_0 t)$ in reaction-diffusion systems

 in higher spatial dimensions $d \geq 2$, where $\Delta$ denotes the $d$-dimensional Laplacian.
 In contrast to previous results in the literature considering the nonlinear stability of wave trains against localized perturbations in higher spatial dimensions, cf.~\cite{RS21,JONZVD12,OHZVD3,UECR}, we do not expect that the decay rates in Theorem~\ref{t:mainresult} improve upon increasing the spatial dimension.
 Indeed, our analysis fully relies on diffusive smoothing, while these earlier results exploit localization-induced decay, which is stronger in higher spatial dimensions, i.e., the heat semigroup $\smash{\re^{\Delta t}}$ decays at rate $\smash{t^{-\frac{d}{2}}}$ as an operator from $L^1(\R^d)$ into $L^\infty(\R^d)$, whereas $\partial_{x_1} \re^{\Delta t}$ exhibits decay at rate $\smash{t^{-\frac{1}{2}}}$ as an operator on $L^\infty(\R^d)$.
+In summary, we conjecture that, if the wave-train solution $u_0$ of~\eqref{e:multiD} is diffusively spectrally stable, then it is nonlinearly stable against perturbations in $\smash{C_{\mathrm{ub}}(\R^d)}$ and the perturbed solution decays, in the co-moving frame $\zeta_1 = k_0 x_1 - \omega_0 t$, at rate $\smash{t^{-\frac12}}$ towards the modulated wave train $u(\zeta_1 + \gamma(\zeta_1,x_2,\ldots,x_d,t),t)$ as in Corollary~\ref{cor:psit}.
+We expect that the phase modulation $\gamma(t)$ is approximated by a solution to (a higher-dimensional version of) the scalar Hamilton-Jacobi equation.

 In fact, there is a trade-off between decay and localization in higher spatial dimensions, in the sense that partly localized perturbations, which are for instance only bounded in $d_1$ spatial dimensions and $L^1$-localized in the remaining $d_2$ transverse spatial dimensions, decay pointwise at rate $\smash{t^{-\frac{d_2}{2}}}$.
 This principle was used in~\cite{RS21}, where nonlinear stability of wave trains in planar reaction-diffusion systems was established against perturbations, which are only bounded along a line in $\R^2$, but decay exponentially in distance from that line.